riscv-europe/summit-website/site.src/pages/posters.md

    conference (Tue-Thu).
 Posters without registered posters will not be on display.
  - Each poster will be displayed for a full day.
+ - Posters have been dispatched throughout the three days to match topics addressed in the plenary track.
  - In order to allow authors to attend the conference pleanry track, the exhibition and poster area will be open only during the break and lunches, and for Tuesday 6th, during the on-site cocktail.